 Who: Igor Jokanovic of Areté Renovators

-Known for its beautiful waterfront, picturesque parks, world-class museums and iconic deep-dish pizza, Chicago has much to offer.
-“It’s a fun place to live; we have great theaters, bars and restaurants, and a beautiful lakefront for walking and biking,” says Igor Jokanovic, who co-owns Areté Renovators in the city.
+Known for its beautiful waterfront, picturesque parks, world-class museums, and iconic deep-dish pizza, Chicago has much to offer.
+“It’s a fun place to live; we have great theaters, bars and restaurants, and a beautiful lakefront for walking and biking,” says Igor Jokanovic, who co-owns Areté Renovators at 3821 West Montrose Avenue in the city.
 He and his team help clients in Chicago and beyond remodel their homes so they can stay in the places they love.

 Building a career.
 Jokanovic got into the construction industry via an unusual path.
 He studied business management and philosophy at Rockford University and completed an MBA at Loyola University in Chicago.
 He spent seven years in the finance world before switching to the home remodeling industry.

 A family affair.
 Jokanovic and his brother, Davor Jokanovic, set up Areté Renovators in 2001 to help their father use his carpentry skills.
 “My father has a passion for woodworking, and we wanted to help him out,” he says.
 “I enjoy working with my family, and going from nothing to the finished project.”
 The sons joined the company full-time in 2008.

 Looking to remodel your home in the Windy City?
 Read Igor Jokanovic’s tips below.